 - Permit fee of $100 per day for non-series permits

 - Surcharge of $4.75 per rider, per day

-- For multiple day road races (including stage races, omniums, or other races conducted on consecutive days with cumulative results), fees are based on the highest overall payment on a single category, including general classification, team prizes, KOM's, etc.
+- For multiple day road races (including stage races, omniums, or other races conducted on consecutive days with cumulative results), fees are based on how many days the event covers.

-- If you are holding non-competitive "companion" rides or clinics prior to the event to prepare participants, make sure you permit this as a non-competitive event separate from the main event.
+- If you are holding another event type "companion" ride or clinic prior to the event to prepare participants, make sure you permit that event as separate from the main event.
 This offers more coverage for your entire event.

 Gran Fondo and Gravel events:

 - Insurance fee, per rider, per day: $4.75